Yaswanthbabukunchala/Network-Intrusion-Detection-System/README.md

-Here's a sample README file for your Network Intrusion Detection project based on the dataset description provided:

 Network Intrusion Detection
 This project analyzes a dataset that simulates network intrusion detection, designed to identify and classify intrusions in a network environment.
 The dataset is derived from a simulated US Air Force LAN, where multiple types of network attacks were generated to test detection methods.